Coronavirus (COVID-19): compassionate exceptions

 If you're granted an exception

-If you’re granted an exception, you don't need a complete the Safe Check-in Form.
+If you’re granted an exception, you don't need to complete the Safe Check-in Form.

 How to request an exception